coringao/pekka-kana-2/Readme.md

 better operation on the GNU/Linux distributions.

-This package contains the source codes for the game **Pekka Kana 2**, written by Janne Kivilahti.
+This package contains the source codes for the game **Pekka Kana 2**, written by **Janne Kivilahti**.

-The game and it's code are copyrighted by Janne Kivilahti, but you can modify and use the code freely as long as the original author is mentioned.
+The game and it's code are copyrighted by **Janne Kivilahti**, but you can modify and use the code freely as long as the original author is mentioned.

 **Compiling**
 -------------